 Let’s face it, the stock cast iron intake manifolds were designed for street cars, which run from idle to about 3,500 rpm.
 Well, on a race car, you are not running under 3,500 rpm.
 That is main reason why you lose so much horsepower running stock manifolds.

-Stage 1 Ported: A ported intake manifold that is modified as much as possible through the plenum area and the port opening.
+A Stage 1 Intake is a manifold that is modified as much as possible through the plenum area and the port opening.
 These manifold receive 5 hours of CNC machining followed by hand porting and shot blasting to put some “texture” back into the ports.
 Nothing on the outside of the manifold is altered.
-Typical performance gain is 15 to 25 horsepower over a stock manifold.
+Typical performance gain is 15 to 25 horsepower over a stock intake manifold.